BloomTech-Labs/adv_git_workshop/checkout.md

 number of files.

 It's important to note that we aren't restoring anything.
 The commit history is unchanged.
-It's the local (current) file that is changed.
+It's the local (current) file that is changed only.
+In fact, the file will be set to the commit version you requested and marked as staged for commiting.
 Now if we were to commit the local file in this state it would then be restored to the previous version in the commit history.

 Also note that in this scenario we can not use `git checkout checkout.md` to discard the changes.
 Git knows that we asked for a previous revision of the file and now has the ref in a special state.
-To discard these changes we have to use the `git restore` command. ⭐️ Bonus command to learn.
+To discard these changes we have to use the `git restore` command twice.
+Once with `git restore --staged` to undo the staging of the file, then again to restore the latest committed version of the file. ⭐️ Bonus command to learn.

 Lets see this in action:

-1. Lets confirm the branch is clean with `git status`
+1. Confirm the branch is clean with `git status`
+   1. `nothing to commit, working tree clean`
-2. now lets checkout a previous version of this file
+2. Now lets checkout a previous version of this file
-   1. `git checkout e10ec671574bb320a917ebf85117fb888d6a0a0d checkout.md
+   1. `git checkout e10ec671574bb320a917ebf85117fb888d6a0a0d checkout.md`
-3. `git status` will confirm that the file is now modified.
+3. `git status` will confirm that the file is now modified and staged.
-   1. If you have the file open in an editor the contents should now be changed
+   1. If you have the file open in an editor the contents will now be changed
+   2. Also, have a look at the `git log` and see that the most recent commits are still there.
 4. Now lets restore the file to the most recent commit
-   1. `git restore checkout.md`
+   1. `git restore --staged checkout.md`
+   2. `git restore checkout.md`

+While this command has some overhead in restoring the file(s) it is one of the safest ways to work with older versions of files.